apache/axis-axis2-java-core/modules/samples/faulthandling/README.txt

 Pre-Requisites
 ==============
 None

-Running The Sample
+Running The Client
 ==================

-Running the ClientInvoke the client/src/example/BankClient.java class.
+Invoke the client/src/example/BankClient.java class.
 You may use the command scripts to do so.
 You need to supply 3 parameters to the command- url, account and amount.

  * ant run.client -Durl=http://localhost:8080/axis2/services/BankService -Daccount=13 -Damt=400
    Throws AccountNotExistFaultMessageException.
 You will see "Account#13 does not exist"